EU seals deal with Pfizer-BioNTech for up to 1.8 bln doses of vaccine - EU official | Health

+The official did not give a timeline for delivery, but the European Commission has started talks recently to source vaccines for 2022 and 2023 to shore up long-term supplies.
+The agreement would be enough to inoculate the 450 million EU population for the next two years.

-This is the third contract sealed by the bloc with the two companies, which have already agreed to deliver 600 million doses under two previous contracts.
+This is the third contract agreed by the bloc with the two companies, which have already agreed to deliver 600 million doses of the two-shot vaccine this year under two previous contracts.
+The deal is likely to stir the debate over inequitable access to shots for the world's poorest people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)